SaxonRah/flop-fpga/README.md

 # what chip to use
 any fpga that can do it, obviously youll need a schematic / pcb with protection / level shifters for the floppy drive and maybe pcie bus? external ram would be useful for buffered 5.25" stuff.

+maybe use super io floppy disk controllers, but that has it's own set of problems, like lack of avalibility for one.

-i looked for off the shelf floppy controllers on modern industrial ISA supported motherboards, but couldn't find anything specific.
+i looked for off the shelf floppy controllers like FDC37C78 or FDC37C669 on modern industrial ISA supported motherboards. but couldn't find one, they all use integrated chipsets. which makes sense.

+# also dISApointment
+look into using the dISApointment tpm LPC bus to ISA adapter and maybe ISA floppy controllers would work. dma and irq are supported on the LPC bus on many 20 pin tpm pinouts, but may require hand soldering unpopulated lines on various mobos

 # other devices chips
 ## deviceside has a custom 5025 FDC 2115 chip.